tidbcloud/tisqleditor/README.md

 ## Features

 - Support edit multiple SQL files
-- Supply React component (Vue component wip)
+- Supply React component and Vue component
 - Out of box extensions
 - AI Widget to chat with AI to help write or refine SQL